Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 #### Instructions:

+Your objective is to implement the Home Page UI as shown in the design, and the final outcome of your implementation should be similar to it.
 The Home Page consists of 3 main sections.

 1st Section - Frame element with a border and shadow effect is wrapping its content inside.
 The Frame element consists of 3 elements inside it, two Labels and 1 Image element.
 The 2nd Label needs to wrap its content inside a ScrollView layout.
 The Image is loading a JPG image from the app package which is already provided in the Project Solution.
 The Image will be loaded as an Embedded Resource, hence would require an Extension class, which is already provided in the Starter Solution.

 2nd Section - Frame element with 2 Label elements inside it.
 As for the data displayed, feel free to use any hard coded dummy data.